Jair Bolsonaro: Presidential campaign (2018)

 According to political pundits, Bolsonaro moderated his tone early in the campaign, taking a less aggressive and confrontational style.
 Economically, he started to support less government intervention in the economy (in contrast to the past, when he defended developmentalist policies).
-On the other hand, he maintained his tough stance on crime and his defense of "traditional family values".
+On the other hand, he maintained his tough stance on crime and his defence of "traditional family values".
 Bolsonaro also said he planned to cut taxes across the board, particularly on inheritances and businesses, to generate growth and tackle unemployment.
 He also promised more austerity measures and cuts in government spending, but had difficulty naming the areas where he would make cuts.
 He also said he would work to diminish the federal government's size and bureaucracy by enacting a wide variety of deregulation measures.
 Bolsonaro's promises to restore security amid record high crime and to stamp out Brazil's rampant political corruption won him huge popular support.
-In October, he announced he would name liberal economist Paulo Guedes as his finance minister.
+In October, he announced he would name Paulo Guedes, a liberal economist, as his finance minister.

-On 9 August 2018, Bolsonaro attended the first presidential debate of the year, organized by the TV network Rede Bandeirantes.
-A week later, there was another debate at RedeTV!.
-On 28 August, he gave an interview to Jornal Nacional, Brazil's highest-rated primetime news program, at Rede Globo.
+On 9 August 2018 Bolsonaro attended the first presidential debate of the year, organized by the TV network Rede Bandeirantes.
+A week later, there was another debate at RedeTV!
+On 28 August he gave an interview to Jornal Nacional, Brazil's highest-rated primetime news programme, at Rede Globo.
 Bolsonaro was the first presidential candidate to raise over R$1 million in donations from the public during the 2018 campaign.
 In the first 59 days, he amassed an average of R$17,000 per day.

 After the Workers' Party candidate Luiz Inácio Lula da Silva was arrested in April 2018, Bolsonaro became the frontrunner according to all major opinion polls.
 A Datafolha poll from September showed Bolsonaro as the leading candidate in the first round with 28% of vote intentions, though runoff scenarios showed him losing to Geraldo Alckmin, Fernando Haddad, and Ciro Gomes and tying with Marina Silva.
 Another Datafolha poll, conducted the week before election day, showed a considerable surge for Bolsonaro, who had 40% of vote intentions, or 36% when null or blank vote intentions were included.
 Haddad came in second with 25% and Gomes third with 15%.